ckormanyos/mpir/README.md

 Original docs from [wbhart/mpir](https://github.com/wbhart/mpir) and [winlibs/mpir](https://github.com/winlibs/mpir) can be found at their repository homes.
-Some of the links in the some of these original docs, however, seem to be broken at the moment.
+Some of the links in the these original docs, however, seem to be broken at the moment.